 Now I will explain the function of each part of the user interface indicated in the image above.

-1. Aplication Menu
+1. Application Menu

 The Application Menu is the AutoCAD logo button located in the upper left corner of the screen.